August 9, 2023

 - Does my printing equipment have the speed to handle project demand?

-- Does my printer have the finishing capabilities needed, such as stapling, folding and paper size handling?
+- Does my printer have the finishing capabilities needed, such as stapling and folding?

 - Would staff training be necessary for efficient equipment operation?